Below are answers to some of the most frequently asked questions about LIGO.

 If gravitational waves exert such tiny changes on Earth, why are they important?

-(a) binary black holes actually exist, and
+(a) binary black holes actually exist (they were only theorized before), and

-(b) black holes with masses about 30 times that of the sun also exist
+(b) black holes with masses about 30 times that of the sun also exist (astronomers are working to understand how to make such black holes)

 What kinds of information can gravitational waves provide?